Nmap for Penetration Testing

 sudo nmap -PA80 -sn scanme.nmap.org

--PA80sends a TCP ACK packet to port 80
+The -PA80 option sends a TCP ACK packet to port 80.

 If you know a host is in scope but it does not respond to discovery probes, you can use -Pn to tell Nmap to treat it as online:

-Use this carefully.
-Against large ranges, -Pn can make scans much slower because Nmap attempts to scan every target.
+Use -Pn carefully.
+Against large ranges, it can make scans much slower because Nmap attempts to scan every target.

-Nmap reports port states that help you interpret scan results.
+Once you begin scanning ports, Nmap reports states that help you interpret the results.

 A basic Nmap scan against one host looks like this: